 An hour and half’s drive from London, in the UK, lies the ancient landscape of Salisbury Plain (pronounced Souls-brie Plane).
-It is a 200 square mile flat expanse en route to the West Country and would be pretty unremarkable if it didn’t set the scene for one of England’s best known, and least understood monuments, Stonehenge.
+It is a 200 square mile flat expanse en route to the West Country and would be pretty unremarkable if it didn’t set the scene for one of the UK’s best known, and least understood monuments, Stonehenge.

 Mr Fluskey and I had hired a car for the weekend, a rare treat for us.
 We had been to a wedding down in Poole, Dorset and so we decided to visit Stonehenge on the way back to London.
 The excesses of the wedding the day before had left us with some cobwebs that needed blowing away.
 After a large, pub lunch, we squeezed into the hire car and set off.

 Driving into the car park, you could be forgiven for thinking that you have arrived at the wrong place.
 There are no giant stone circles to be seen, just a very Scandinavian looking building.

 The new English Heritage building looks much more Icelandic than British.
 It stands a mile and a half away from the stones themselves.

 On the right hand side of the ticket cube you will find an exhibition space which will tell you a bit more about the area, the presumed uses of the stones and archaeological discoveries in the area.
 I was very interested to find out how they tested the eating vessels to discover what people ate; Scottish pigs that must have trotted for hundreds of miles!

 It also has a fab 360 projection room that puts you in the centre of the stones throughout time and all weathers.
 It’s a nice way to spend a warm/dry half an hour.